Nevada regulators seek immediate notification of Black Book offenders

 Board member George Assad asked why properties aren’t required to detain those in the Black Book.

-The Board’s Enforcement Division Chief Kristi Torgerson said properties are allowed to detain the person, and that is helpful.
-The problem with requiring them to be detained is the security may be overzealous and not properly trained, and inadvertently detain someone who isn’t on the list.
+The Board’s Enforcement Division Chief Kristi Torgerson said properties are allowed to detain the person and that’s helpful.
+The problem with requiring them to be detained is security may be overzealous and not properly trained, and inadvertently detain someone who isn’t on the list.

-“We want an identification so there is no false detention,” Torgerson said, who encouraged properties to follow their protocols.
+“We want an identification, so there’s no false detention,” Torgerson said, who encouraged properties to follow their protocols.
 If that means detaining the person, that is welcomed.

 Chandler Pohl, legal counsel for MGM Resorts International, sought clarification over whether the expectation was that the people be detained, or merely that the property notify the Board immediately.